written by Dan Adkins

 The dune buggy draws a lot of attention, even in the annual Woodward Dream Cruise, since there aren’t many vintage buggies being driven in Michigan, and McQueen’s design modifications like the unique sculpted headlamp scoops really sets it apart from other buggies.

-[UPDATE] In preparation for a downsizing move to Illinois, I sold my dune buggy in July 2014 (after 10 years of trouble-free ownership) and once we were settled in, I contemplated as to what I would trade my daily driver in for that would give me practical transportation, but also give me the open-air fun factor that I was already missing.
+In preparation for a downsizing move to Illinois, I sold my dune buggy in July 2014 (after 10 years of trouble-free ownership; I think it’s in the Seattle area now) and once we were settled in, I contemplated as to what I would trade my daily driver in for that would give me practical transportation, but also give me the open-air fun factor that I was already missing.
 After reading an article announcing the new Fiat 124 Spider in the Spring of 2016 and seeing the “Free Like A Bird” video, I liked what I saw and knowing that the interiors were almost identical, I visited a Mazda dealership to sit in a MX-5 and “try it on for size”.
-Unlike the Pontiac Solstice I had tried out a couple of years before, there was no huge rearward blind spot.
-It felt perfect!!
-After that, I knew what I was going to buy, and once the first boatload arrived from Japan, I bought mine, similar to the one used in the video.
+Unlike the Pontiac Solstice I had tried out a couple of years before, there was no huge rearward blind spot, and it felt perfect!!
+After that, my mind was made up, and once the first boatload arrived from Japan, I bought mine.